The acromioclavicular joint is an articulation in the shoulder region between the clavicle and the acromion of the scapula.

-In this article, we shall look at the anatomy of the acromioclavicular joint – its articulation, ligaments, neurovascular supply, and any clinical correlations.
+In this article, we shall look at the anatomy of the acromioclavicular joint – its anatomical structure, neurovascular supply and any clinical correlations.

-- The articular surfaces of the joint are lined with fibrocartilage (as opposed to hyaline cartilage).
+- Articular surfaces of the joint are lined with fibrocartilage – as opposed to hyaline cartilage.

-- The joint cavity is partially divided by an articular disc – a wedge of fibrocartilage suspended from the upper part of the capsule.
+- Joint cavity is partially divided by an articular disc – a wedge of fibrocartilage suspended from the upper part of the capsule.

-There are three major ligaments present in the acromioclavicular joint:
+There are three main ligaments that strengthen and stabilise the acromioclavicular joint:

-Collectively, the conoid and trapezoid ligaments are known as the coracoclavicular ligament.
+The conoid and trapezoid ligaments are collectively known as the coracoclavicular ligament.
 It is a very strong structure, effectively suspending the weight of the upper limb from the clavicle.

-The arterial supply to the joint is via two vessels:
+The arterial supply to the acromioclavicular joint is via the:

 - Suprascapular artery – arises from the subclavian artery at the thyrocervical trunk.

 - Thoracoacromial artery – arises from the axillary artery.